Georgia Bamboo Plants

-Alophonse Karr bamboo is well adapted for growing in all USDA zones in Georgia from zone 6 in the GA., Mountains to Coastal zones 9 and to Brunswick and St. Simons Island, Ga.
+Alphonse Karr bamboo is well adapted for growing in all USDA zones in Georgia from zone 6 in the GA., Mountains to Coastal zones 9 and to Brunswick and St. Simon's Island, Ga in the Southeastern part of the State.
 The alternating green stripes on the bamboo poles make Alphonse Karr a variegated bamboo plant with bright contrasting tropical stripes.

-American Native bamboo plants, Arundinaria gigantean is one of the best adapted, cold hardy bamboo specimens that grows as excellent privacy blocks on St. Simon's Island, GA., and can be planted as far North as Ohio, Colorado, and Michigan.
-Golden Goddess bamboo plants, Bambusa multiplex, 'Golden Goddess' ,is a very bright clumping, privacy hedge that makes your property invisible to the outside world and this bamboo plant is cold hardy to Zone 6-11, and is Northern adapted for cold hardiness to New York, New Jersey and parts of Pennsylvania, Weeping bamboo poles are loaded with leaves that weep over, just like the stressful dragging weight of weeping leaf terminals.
+American Native bamboo plants, Arundinaria gigantean is one of the best adapted, cold hardy bamboo specimens that grows as excellent privacy block and screen on St. Simon's Island, GA., and can be planted as far North as Ohio, Colorado, and Michigan.
+Golden Goddess bamboo plants, Bambusa multiplex, 'Golden Goddess' ,is a very brightly colored, clumping, privacy hedge that makes your property invisible to the outside world and this bamboo plant is cold hardy to Zone 6-11, and is Northern adapted for cold hardiness to New York, New Jersey and parts of Pennsylvania, Weeping bamboo poles are loaded with leaves that weep over, just like the stressful dragging weight of weeping leaf terminals.
 Weeping Willow bamboo poles are easy to control for growth since the plants are members of clumping bamboos.
-Weeping willow bamboo clumps are able to withstand Northern winters as far North as Connecticut and Idaho, zone 5.
+Weeping willow bamboo clumps are able to withstand Northern winters as far North as Connecticut, Illinois and Michigan, zone 5.

-Black Bamboo, Phyllostachys nigra is very cold hardy for most State growing to zone 5, and Black bamboo grows well in all Georgia, USDA climate zones, even down to zone 11 in Florida, Louisiana and California.
-The Black bamboo 's black color intermixed with deep green leaves makes it an excellent privacy screen.
-Blue Henon bamboo plants will grow into interesting, sky-blue bamboo poles that thrive and grow fast in all Georgia climates, even North to Kentucky and Virginia.
+Black Bamboo, Phyllostachys nigra is very cold hardy for most State growing to zone 5, and Black bamboo grows well in all Georgia, USDA climate zones, even down to zone 11 in Southern Florida, Louisiana and California.
+The Black bamboo 's black color intermixed with deep green leaves makes it an excellent privacy screen and blocker.
+Blue Henon bamboo plants will grow into interesting, sky-blue bamboo poles that thrive and are fast growing in all Georgia climates, even as far North as Kentucky and Virginia.
 Fishing pole bamboo plants are familiar to most Southern teenage boys, who love to go bream and bass fishing after school and on weekends.
 The best poles for trout fishing in Georgia ponds are long and limber and 10-12 inch in diameter.